 Adults in general and parents in particular need to realize that times have changed.
 In today’s world, the dangers of teen drug abuse are much more extreme.

-Teen Drug Use and the Teen Brain
+Drug Use and the Teen Brain

 The National Institute on Drug Abuse has proven in recent studies the particular dangers of teen drug use.
 As Dr. Nora Volkow, Director of NIDA, clearly explains in a cornerstone study: